tirechapp/Spacebound/README.md

 Developed by Tyler Chapp<br/>
 Created as a simple introduction to Pygame!
 ## Controls
-Player 1 = WASD to move and LEFT CTRL to fire
+Player 1 = WASD to move and LEFT CTRL to fire<br/>
-Player 2 = ARROW KEYS to move and RIGHT CTRL to fire*
+Player 2 = ARROW KEYS to move and RIGHT CTRL to fire
 ## Usage
 **1> Download and Install Python if you don't have it installed already**<br/>
 <br/>